Isn’t for Everyone.

 If we were sitting together in your office you’d have some questions for me.
 Let me answer a few of those questions now.

-I am a persuasive copywriter and direct response marketer.
+Persuasive copywriting and direct response marketing are old school.
 Copywriting is persuasive writing for a commercial or non-profit business that encourages a specific and prompt response or action.
 Direct marketing is the structure for handling responses, feedback, and sales.
-All my work is custom-created.
+Blah blah blah… I get it.
+So do you.

-My concentration is targeting the right audiences to communicate your financial strategy—for alternative investments, strategies, fintech and, recently, crypto-currencies.
+Our concentration is targeting a measurable audience response.
+These would communicate your financial strategy—for alternative investments, strategies, fintech and, recently, crypto-currencies.
 My work includes print and digital B2B writing for services and B2C writing for advisory services and financial newsletters.
 But, I’ve written about many non-financial client businesses, too—pretty much from A to Z.

-Persuasive and direct response copywriting is all around us—from internet sites to email to catchy envelopes in your mailbox.
-The main outlet for these devices is direct response marketing, a $325 billion dollar a year industry in the United States alone.
+Persuasive and direct response copywriting is all around us—making it a $325 billion dollar a year industry in the United States alone.

 My copywriting toolbox is expansive with trackable methods (rather than expensive and vaguely useful, like advertising).